2021–22 Hull City A.F.C. season

-The 2021–22 season is Hull City's 118th year in their history and first season back in the Championship since 2019–20 following promotion last season.
+The 2021–22 season is Hull City Association Football Club's 118th year in their history and first season back in the Championship since 2019–20 following promotion last season.
 Along with the league, the club will also compete in the FA Cup and the EFL Cup.
 The season covers the period from 1 July 2021 to 30 June 2022.